naseriax/gosshtun/README.md

 func main() {

-    //We create a new object from pssh module to ssh to Nokia1830PSS Node via cli interface.
+    //We create a new object from pssh module to ssh to Nokia1830PSS Node via cli interface. node := pssh.Nokia_1830PSS{
-    //The IP will be set as 127.0.0.1 since the connection will go through the tunnel.
-(Enhancement is planned.) node := pssh.Nokia_1830PSS{
 		Ip:       "192.168.10.123",
 		UserName: "admin",
 		Password: `admin`,
-        ViaTunnel: true,   //To specify that Tunnel will be used, so 127.0.0.1 IP will be used to connect to the remote node.
+		//To specify that Tunnel will be used, so 127.0.0.1 IP will be used to connect to the remote node.
+        ViaTunnel: true,
 	}